 There are various options available to part-time examiners, such as reduced working days.
 For example, you could cover five tests a day instead of seven to fit in with school runs, or do part-week working.

 The working hours

-The normal working day starts at 8.30 am and ends at 4.30 pm.
+The normal working day starts about 8.30 am and normally ends about 4.30 pm.
 However, there is some flexibility.

 When recruiting, DVSA is able to offer permanent appointments as full and part-time driving examiners.

 For part-time workers, the minimum requirement is two days a week.
 However, depending on demand, you could be given the opportunity to work more days, up to full time (five days a week).

 Because demand for driving tests can vary, DVSA needs some flexibility in examiner availability.
 You’ll be allocated to one test centre, but you should expect to work at a variety of locations within the area.